Skip to content

 Design and permit

 Since all indicators looked positive we proceeded to the next phase.
-Securing the licencing, planning permittion and grid connection.
+Securing the licencing, planning permission and grid connection.
 These must be inplace before construction of the scheme could begin.

 This all came off the back of our detailed designs.
-Our design uncoveres the flow characteristics, environmental considerations and measures needed to minimise impacts to the environment.
+Our design discovered the flow characteristics, environmental considerations and measures needed to minimise impacts to the environment.

 This finished with the sizing of the system from the weir, through to pipes, down to the turbine housed at the farm and off to the home and eventual grid connection.